Carrot Ginger Turmeric Soup

 Instructions

 - Heat the olive oil in a large saucepan over medium heat.
-Add the onion and sautee for about 5 minutes, until translucent.
-Add the garlic, ginger, turmeric, orange zest, salt, pepper and sautee for 2 minutes or until the spices are fragrant.
-Add the carrots and sautee for 3 minutes.
+Add the onion and sauté until translucent, about 5 minutes.

-- Pour in the vegetable stock and orange juice, bring to a boil and lower to simmer.
-Cook for 20 to 25 minutes, or until the carrots are cooked through.
+- Add the chopped carrots and sauté for 3 minutes.
+Pour in the vegetable stock and orange juice, bring to a boil, then reduce to a simmer.
+Cook for 20–25 minutes until the carrots are tender.

-- Divide the ginger and turmeric carrot soup between bowls and top with chopped toasted hazelnuts and a sprig of fresh thyme.
+- Divide the soup into bowls and top with toasted hazelnuts and a sprig of fresh thyme.

 Glad you liked it, Sally Ann!
 Thank you for the feedback! :)